Artist Series: A Weekend in Cedar Key, FL inspired, by Jimmy Buffett

 Cedar Key History

-In the mid-1800s, Cedar Key was one of Florida’s busiest ports and became famous for its thriving pencil industry, thanks to the abundance of local cedar trees.
-In 1861, Cedar Key became the first link of teh Florida Railroad - connecting east to Fernandina Beach on Amelia Island.
+In the mid-1800s, Cedar Key was one of Florida's busiest ports, famous for its thriving pencil industry thanks to the abundance of local cedar trees.
+In 1861, Cedar Key became the western terminus of the Florida Railroad — the first rail line to cross the state, connecting east to Fernandina Beach on Amelia Island.
 During the Civil War, Union forces recognized the strategic location and occupied the islands.
-At that time, much of Cedar Key was burnt down - leaving behind only buildings that could be used for barracks or to store supplies.
+Much of Cedar Key was burned during this period — only buildings useful for barracks or storage were spared.

 Just offshore lies Atsena Otie Key, often called Cedar Key's "abandoned island."
 Once home to the original settlement including the Eberhard Faber pencil mill, it was destroyed by a hurricane in 1896 and never rebuilt.

 When the timber industry collapsed and storms reshaped the town, Cedar Key reinvented itself.
-By the late 20th century, it became the heart of Florida’s clam farming industry.
+By the late 20th century, it became the heart of Florida's clam farming industry.
 Thanks to the pristine waters of the Gulf and a supportive local community, Cedar Key grew into one of the largest producers of farm-raised clams in the United States.
-Today, these sustainable farms not only provide jobs but also protect water quality, since clams naturally filter and clean their environment.
+Today, these sustainable farms not only provide jobs but also protect water quality — clams naturally filter the water around them.

 Cedar Key Weather